Showing posts with label poem. Show all posts

 Waldron Street Christian Church

-We stopped to take a picture of the Waldron Street Christian Church built to compliment the style of the original church built in the 1900s.
+We stopped to take a picture of the Waldron Street Christian Church, built to complement the style of the original church built in the 1900s.

 Hubby ordered a cheeseburger with onion rings.
 I wanted to try the Slug burger, served with onions, lettuce, tomatoes, mustard, and a bag of baked chips.